timzatko/Sklearn-Nature-Inspired-Algorithms/README.md

 ## Usage

 The usage is similar to using sklearn's `GridSearchCV`.
+Refer to the [documentation](https://sklearn-nature-inspired-algorithms.readthedocs.io/en/stable/) for more detailed guides and more examples.

 ```python
 from sklearn_nature_inspired_algorithms.model_selection import NatureInspiredSearchCV